sovanmondal182/sovanmondal182/README.md

 - 🔭 I’m currently a B.Tech CSE 4th year student
-- 🌱 I’m currently learning Python, JavaScript, discord.js, discord.py, NodeJs, Flutter.
+- 🌱 I’m currently learning Flutter, JavaScript, discord.js, NodeJs.
 - 👯 I’m looking to collaborate on Some Projects
 - 🤔 I’m looking for help with learning new stuff.
 - 💬 Ask me about  tech related stuff.